Dubrovnik in winter goes for sunny and serene winter days in the town full of fascinating history on the Adriatic sea.

 1. WINTER IN DUBROVNIK – WHY YOU SHOULD VISIT DUBROVNIK IN WINTER

 Dislike crowds of tourists in summer?
 Prefer to feel a unique spirit of the place?
 Looking for Mediterranean winter sunny days?
-Craving for a few-day escape from cold, wet, foggy or snowy winter?
-Looking for a perfect European winter weekend getaway in a city full of fascinating history?
-Want to immerse yourself into the Gothic, Renaissance and Baroque in the silence of off-season vibe?
+Craving for a few-day escape from cold, wet, foggy, or snowy winter?
+Looking for a perfect European winter weekend break in a city full of fascinating history?
+Want to immerse yourself in the Gothic, Renaissance, and Baroque in the silence of off-season vibe?